 - Inventories of of evaluation criteria to be graded "check, plus, minus."

 - Lists of broader statements identifying the different performance levels, either with numbers or verbal descriptors.

 - Jean Mach and Michael Burke at the College of San Mateo have devised this rubric for the essays in their "Tools for Thought" courses.

-- At Carleton, the Quantitative Inquiry, Knowledge and Reasoning Program (QuIRK) has devised a rubric for evaluating quantitative writing (Microsoft Word 71kB Dec7 09).
+- At Carleton, the Quantitative Inquiry, Knowledge and Reasoning Program (QuIRK) has devised a rubric for evaluating quantitative writing (Microsoft Word PRIVATE FILE 71kB Dec7 09).
 This scoring guide distinguishes between "peripheral" and "central" uses of quantitative elements in student papers.
 Readers assess how the student employs, implements, communicates and interprets these quantitative elements.